Skip to the main content.

 • 2022 had the highest number of applicants (62,443) but the lowest acceptance rate (36.30%)

-The average medical school acceptance rate for individual allopathic medical schools in the United States is 5.5%.
+The average medical school acceptance rate for individual allopathic medical schools in the United States can be as low as 2%.
 The primary factors that impact this rate for individual medical schools are the overall popularity of the medical school and the number of applications received by each medical school.

 For example, a medical school that receives 14,000 applications for 150 first year medical student positions will be more competitive, and have a lower acceptance rate than a medical school of the same caliber that receives only 5,000 medical school applications for 150 first year positions.